Muzuwi/AmmoboxPlus/BROKEN.md

 # Issue #2

-Arrows hitting floor don't have particles and wrong sound compared to vanilla.
+~~Arrows~~ hitting floor don't have particles and wrong sound compared to vanilla.
+Some projectiles don't have proper destruction dusts (they just disappear on collision with terrain).

+# Issue #3

+Chlorophyte rocket trail doesnt follow projectile precisely.

+# Issue #4

+Projectile source is scuffed (doesn't fire from gun, but from player sprite center).

+# Issue #5

+Life rocket incredibly laggy